Dianthus chinensis aka Japanese Pink

 Japanese Pink, Dianthus, Indian Pink

-How to care for Japanese Pink
+How difficult is it to take care of Japanese Pink

 Japanese Pink presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.